Rallying Point

 Murray also emphasizes that this is intended to be neither a memorial nor a genocide museum: “It’s about an education of human rights,” he said.
 “We are looking at a broad spectrum of human rights … with Canadian history as a grounding for the journey as visitors go through the building.”

 People who undertake that journey will gradually be enveloped by the building’s four massive “roots” as they descend towards the entrance.
 For architect Antoine Predock, this element — inspired by exposed riverbank tree roots — symbolizes humanity’s connection to the earth.
 Inside the museum, lower-level concrete walls are tinted and the floors cracked to resemble dried Red River clay.
-Before construction began, a massive archaeological dig, conducted in consultation with Aboriginal elders, uncovered hundreds of thousands of objects indicating centuries of habitation by Aboriginal peoples.
+Before construction began, a massive archaeological dig, conducted in consultation with Indigenous elders, uncovered hundreds of thousands of objects indicating centuries of habitation by Indigenous peoples.
 Predock also consulted with First Nations elders regarding his design, which began with a series of small clay models and was developed during a number of site visits.

 The building’s overarching theme is that of “a journey from darkness to light.”
 Visitors will ascend as they follow a circuitous path through the various galleries and ultimately towards the “Tower of Hope.”
 There is a “Garden of Contemplation” for quiet reflection amid greenery and pools of water, and the curving glass “Cloud” that wraps around the south and west sides of the building also resembles the wings of a dove.